“Thank you for Your Patience” To Use or Not to Use

 Overuse is Deadly

-Bottom Line: Thank you For Your Patience
+Bottom Line: Thank You for Your Patience